-3. View the Video with Your Mentees.
-Use the Independent Learning Guide as a quick and easy way to jumpstart lively discussions about the lesson topic with your mentees or group of any size.
-And even if you're not a classroom teacher, you may find the Classroom Lesson Plan isefull to introduce the video and guide a "before, during, and after" learning experience.
-Use the Fun Page Activity to connect what your mentees are learning to their own lives.
+3. View the Video with Your Group.
+Use the Independent Learning Guide as a quick and easy way to jumpstart lively discussions about the lesson topic with any size of group.
+Or, use the Classroom Lesson Plan to introduce the video and guide a "before, during, and after" learning experience.
+You may also want to let your group complete the Fun Page Activity to connect what they're learning to their own lives.

 For additional motivation use the "Positively Empowered!"
 Certificate.
-Pre-fill the printable Certificate with 10 Empowerment topics you'll be teaching, then print a copy for each of your mentees.
+Pre-fill the printable Certificate with 10 Empowerment topics you'll be teaching, then print a copy for each student.
 Students can use the certificate to track their progress.
 You might plan a simple ceremony to award the certificates upon completion.